Open-CMSIS-Pack/devtools/tools/cpackget/docs/cpackget.md

 ## List software packs

-List of all installed packs that are available in the central CMSIS-PACK root directory.
+List of all installed packs that are available in the CMSIS-Pack root directory.
 ```yml
 $ cpackget list
 ```